haiwen/seafile-admin-docs/manual/deploy_pro/migrate_from_seafile_community_server.md

 ## Do the migration

-We assume you already have deployed Seafile Community Server 1.8.0 under `/data/haiwen/seafile-server-1.8.0`.
+We assume you already have deployed Seafile Community Server 7.0.0 under `/opt/seafile/seafile-server-7.0.0`.

 ### Get the license

 If the license you received is not named as seafile-license.txt, rename it to seafile-license.txt.
 Then put the license file under the top level diretory.
-In our example, it is `/data/haiwen/`.
+In our example, it is `/opt/seafile/`.

 ### Download & uncompress Seafile Professional Server

-You should uncompress the tarball to the top level directory of your installation, in our example it is `/data/haiwen`.
+You should uncompress the tarball to the top level directory of your installation, in our example it is `/opt/seafile`.

 ```
-tar xf seafile-pro-server_1.8.0_x86-64.tar.gz
+tar xf seafile-pro-server_7.0.0_x86-64.tar.gz

 ```

 Now you have:

 ```
-haiwen
+seafile
 ├── seafile-license.txt
-├── seafile-pro-server-1.8.0/
+├── seafile-pro-server-7.0.0/
-├── seafile-server-1.8.0/
+├── seafile-server-7.0.0/
 ├── ccnet/
 ├── seafile-data/
 ├── seahub-data/
-├── seahub.db
+└── conf/
-└── seahub_settings.py
+└── logs/

 ```

 ---

 You should notice the difference between the names of the Community Server and Professional Server.
-Take the 1.8.0 64bit version as an example:
+Take the 7.0.0 64bit version as an example:

-* Seafile Community Server tarball is `seafile-server_1.8.0_x86-86.tar.gz`; After uncompressing, the folder is `seafile-server-1.8.0`
+* Seafile Community Server tarball is `seafile-server_7.0.0_x86-86.tar.gz`; After uncompressing, the folder is `seafile-server-7.0.0`
-* Seafile Professional Server tarball is `seafile-pro-server_1.8.0_x86-86.tar.gz`; After uncompressing, the folder is `seafile-pro-server-1.8.0`
+* Seafile Professional Server tarball is `seafile-pro-server_7.0.0_x86-86.tar.gz`; After uncompressing, the folder is `seafile-pro-server-7.0.0`

 ### Do the migration